jakubprach/PasswordGenerator/README.md

 * [Contact](#contact)

 ## General info
-Currently the website is in Polish.
+Currently the website is only available in Polish.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)